gitlabhq/gitlabhq/doc/install/aws/index.md

 ## Creating a security group

-The security group is basically the firewall.
+The security group is basically the firewall:

 1. Select **Security Groups** from the left menu.
 1. Click on **Create Security Group** and fill in the details.
 Give it a name,